pastra98/NEAT_for_Godot/README.md

 # NEAT for Godot
 An implementation of Kenneth O. Stanley's NEAT Algorithm for the Godot game engine, written in gdscript.
-This code is intended to be easily appliable to godot projects where the programmer wants to use neural networks to control agents.
+This code is intended to be easily applicable to godot projects where the programmer wants to use neural networks to control agents.

 Tested for godot 3.2.2